Teen found safe in Chemawawin Cree Nation, 2 weeks after being reported missing | CBC News

 Teen found safe in Chemawawin Cree Nation, 2 weeks after being reported missing

-Frank Oteskan taken to nursing station after being found hiding in a crawl space, chief says
+17-year-old taken to nursing station after he was found hiding in a crawl space, chief says

 A 17-year-old boy who went missing from Chemawawin Cree Nation more than two weeks ago has been found safe, the community's chief says.